halimyoussef/FakeNewsClassifier-BERT/README.md

 - Double-Input model
 - Double-Input model with frozen BERT parameters

 After each epoch (only 11 because of RAM limits), a model checkpoint saved the weights if the AUC increased.
+You can find all checkpoints saved [here](https://drive.google.com/drive/folders/11scdTdI5Vme8fnp4Lvt3rdROt4I4bquK?usp=sharing)

 Training and comparing these different models allows us to understand the inpact of training data when it comes to Fake News as well as I understand the impact of fine-tuning BERT's pre-trained embeddings.